 Where the design community meets.

-UI/UX Designer and Front-End Developer Joined about 5 years ago
+UI/UX Designer and Front-End Developer Joined over 5 years ago

 I'll throw my two cents in.